Petrobras: Production

 In January 2020, Petroleo Brasileiro stated that it ended all of its business in Africa after completing the sale of a 50% stake in Petrobras Oil & Gas BV.

 Corporate affairs

 Ownership

 The Brazilian government directly owns 54% of Petrobras' common shares with voting rights, while the Brazilian Development Bank and Brazil's Sovereign Wealth Fund (Fundo Soberano) each control 5%, bringing the State's direct and indirect ownership to 64%.
 The privately held shares are traded on B3, where they are part of the Ibovespa index.
 It is also listed in the New York Stock Exchange in the form of American depositary receipts and in the Madrid Stock Exchange.

+Business trends

+The key trends for Petrobras are (as of the financial year ending 31 December):

 Social responsibility

 Petrobras is a major supporter of the arts in Brazil.